fazd/cookbook-api/README.md

 To start the db and run the migrations you must:
 - `docker-compose up -d`
 and also run:
-- `docker-compose exec cookbook yarn db:create`
+- `docker-compose exec app yarn db:create`
-- `docker-compose exec cookbook yarn db:migrate`
+- `docker-compose exec app yarn db:migrate`

 # To delete the Db

-`docker-compose exec cookbook yarn db:drop`
+`docker-compose exec app yarn db:drop`

 # To run the code: